Dictionary

 What Causes False Positives?

-False positives also occur due to human error, for instance during a manual review process.
-It’s possible that the person looking at the data classified a certain action as fraudulent when it was in fact a high-risk but legitimate request.
+False positives also occur due to human error, for instance, during a manual review process.
+A risk analyst may misinterpret high-risk behavior as fraudulent when it’s actually legitimate.

 Why Are False Positives a Problem?